Coast Guard interdicts lancha crew illegally fishing off Texas coast

-A Coast Guard Station South Padre Island 33-foot Special Purpose Craft–Law Enforcement crew observes illegally caught fish and illegal fishing gear on board a seized lancha off the southern Texas coast, Jan.
+A Coast Guard Station South Padre Island 33-foot Special Purpose Craft–Law Enforcement crew approaches and observes a seized lancha sinking off the southern Texas coast, Jan.
 20, 2023.
-The boat crew interdicted the lancha, detained the four Mexican fishermen and transferred them to Customs and Border Protection agents ashore for processing.
-(U.S. Coast Guard photo, courtesy Station South Padre Island)
+The boat crew interdicted the lancha, which was sinking upon arriving on scene, and transferred the four Mexican fishermen aboard to Customs and Border Protection agents ashore for processing.
+(U.S. Coast Guard video, courtesy Station South Padre Island)

 |Date Taken: